How to write about your job on the internet (without getting sacked)

 • Confidential information - Sharing experiences and knowledge in a general way are fine ('We've had problems getting people with mental health issues into work, but in-work support seems to help').
 Giving away major organisational secrets or criticising your organisation by name could be career-limiting ('I work in the Birmingham office of Anyco and it's a total dump').
 Whistleblowing is protected by law if there's good enough cause.

-How do I not get sacked?
+How do I keep everyone happy?

 • If you're open about who you are online, then be open about it with your employer as well.
 Don't post content that your employer wouldn't be happy with, and make them aware of the benefits of increased presence and reputation that can come with contributing to the public discourse on welfare-to-work.